mjwestgate/revtools/README.md

 ```
 screen_topics(data) # runs using your data

+# you can save progress to the workspace by specifying an object:
+result <- screen_topics(data)

-# to reload a previously saved version
+# or save to a file within the app, and reload that saved file:
 y <- readRDS("saved_object.rds")
 screen_topics(y)
 ```